microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-webhook-notifications.md

 ## Renewing notification subscription

 Microsoft Graph has a limit on the expiration time.
-Please refer to the [maximum expiration time](/graph/api/resources/subscription?view=graph-rest-beta#maximum-length-of-subscription-per-resource-type) documentation.
+For details, see [maximum expiration time](/graph/api/resources/subscription?view=graph-rest-beta#maximum-length-of-subscription-per-resource-type).
 To continue receiving notifications, the subscription needs to be renewed periodically by using the [Update Subscription API](/graph/api/subscription-update?view=graph-rest-beta&tabs=http).

 ## Other operations on notification subscriptions

-Applications may [get](/graph/api/subscription-get?view=graph-rest-beta&tabs=http) details of the subscription or may [delete](/graph/api/subscription-delete?view=graph-rest-beta&tabs=http) a subscription when required.
+Applications can [get](/graph/api/subscription-get?view=graph-rest-beta&tabs=http) details of the subscription or can [delete](/graph/api/subscription-delete?view=graph-rest-beta&tabs=http) a subscription when required.
 Refer to the [Use Microsoft Graph API to get change notifications documentation](/graph/api/resources/webhooks?view=graph-rest-beta) for more details.

-## Other Resources

-To get details on specific print APIs, please start with [Microsoft Graph API documentation for Universal Print](https://aka.ms/UPGraphDocs).

-If you have any new ideas or feedback on the Universal Print Microsoft Graph API, please reach out via the [Universal Print tech community](https://aka.ms/community/UniversalPrint).

-## FAQ
+## FAQs
-1. How does Microsoft Graph validate notification URLs?
+### How does Microsoft Graph validate notification URLs?
-> Microsoft Graph validates the notification endpoint provided in the notificationUrl property of the subscription request before creating the subscription.
+Microsoft Graph validates the notification endpoint provided in the notificationUrl property of the subscription request before creating the subscription.
 Refer to the [Notification endpoint validation](/graph/webhooks#notification-endpoint-validation) for more details.

-2. What are applications expected to do after receiving a change notification?
+### What are applications expected to do after receiving a change notification?
-> Applications should process and acknowledge every change notification they receive.
+Applications should process and acknowledge every change notification they receive.
 See [Processing the change notification](/graph/webhooks#processing-the-change-notification) for more details.

-2. How can I get a list of active subscriptions?
+### How can I get a list of active subscriptions?
-> Retrieve a list of webhook subscriptions.
+Retrieve a list of webhook subscriptions.
 See [Processing the change notification](/graph/api/subscription-list?view=graph-rest-beta&tabs=http) for details about listing webhook notifications.

+## See also

+To learn more about the cloud printing API in Microsoft Graph, see [Microsoft Graph API documentation for Universal Print](https://aka.ms/UPGraphDocs).

+For suggestions or feedback about the cloud printing API in Microsoft Graph, visit the [Universal Print tech community](https://aka.ms/community/UniversalPrint).